Master Localized Numbers in 5 Minutes

 How to localize:

-• For other languages, you can use the libraries and modules specified in the date format section above.
+• For other languages use the libraries and modules specified in the date format section above.

-• To eliminate confusion, allow users to choose their preferred time format in application settings.
-Furthermore, always validate time inputs to be sure they’re accurate.
+• Prevent user confusion by allowing users to choose their time format in application settings.
+Also always validate time inputs to make sure they’re correct.

 Currency localization

-Below is a table showcasing the variations in currency symbol placement across different countries:
+Here is a table showing the currency symbol placement variations across different countries:

 Country/region Currency Symbol Example